12wang3/mllp/dataset/README.md

 |LABEL_POS | -1 |

 ## Add a new data set
-You can run the demo on your own data sets by putting corresponding `*.csv` and `*.info` file into the `dataset` folder.
+You can run the demo on your own data sets by putting corresponding `*.data` and `*.info` file into the `dataset` folder.
 The formats of these two files are described above.